Royal Navy during the Second World War: 1940

-During the German invasion of Norway, there were battles off Narvik on 10 and 13 April, which the British were able to win.
+During the German invasion of Norway, there were battles off Narvik on 10 and 13 April, in which 10 German destroyers (half the German destroyer fleet) was destroyed.
 On 10 May 1940, the German Wehrmacht began the Western Campaign.
 Due to the rapid advance, the British Expeditionary Corps was forced to retreat to Dunkirk.
 On 26 May, Winston Churchill ordered the evacuation of the surrounded troops.
 In an unprecedented show of strength, the Royal Navy was able to provide over 800 ships rescuing over 300,000 soldiers bring them safely to England by 4 June.
 In addition to the threat posed by the Kriegsmarine in the Atlantic, the Royal Navy was confronted with a second front in the Mediterranean following Italy's declaration of war on 10 June.
 The British saw Italy as a second-class military power.
 But unlike the Royal Navy, the Regia Marina with its six battleships, seven heavy cruisers, twelve light cruisers, 120 destroyers and torpedo boats and 115 submarines was concentrated in the Mediterranean.
 After the Royal Navy had destroyed the French battleships in Mers-el-Kébir on 3 July as part of Operation Catapult in order to prevent them from falling into German hands, the first battle between the Italians and British took place six days later off Punto Stilo.
 The battle ended in a draw.
 Further smaller clashes followed until November, which the British were able to win.
 During the attack on Taranto on 11 and 12 November, the British were able to deal a heavy blow to the Italian navy.
 On 27 November, the last major clash of 1940 took place in the naval battle at Cape Teulada; however, it ended without a victor.

 1941

 At the beginning of 1941, the Royal Navy was confronted with the increasing threat posed by German U-boats.
-By the beginning of the year, Great Britain had lost a total tonnage of almost 4 million tonnes.
-The destroyers deployed were too slow and the technology used was not fully developed.
+By the beginning of the year, Great Britain had lost almost 4 million tonnes of cargo.
+The destroyers were too slow and the technology used was not fully developed.
 The sonar, called Asdic by the British, only had a range of 1,300 metres; bearing and distance could not be read correctly and it was almost impossible to distinguish between submarines and surface units.
 To intensify the attacks on British merchant ships, the Kriegsmarine launched the Operation Rheinübung in May with the battleship Bismarck and the heavy cruiser Prinz Eugen.